Should I Overclock My GPU? Is Overclocking Worth It?

 Overclocking your GPU can help you gain extra processing power, but it also requires additional work that is potentially risky.
 You might be asking yourself if it is even worth overclocking your GPU.

-This guide will help you understand the concept of overclocking and clear up some misconceptions about it.
+This guide will help you grasp the concept of overclocking and clear up some misunderstandings about it.

 Before moving on to the discussion of GPU overclocking, let’s look at some of the advantages and disadvantages of overclocking.